statico/femtostats/README.md

 - Collection of client-side performance stats and screen width
 - Geographic tracking with a free Maxmind account signup
 - Optional cookieless operation to abide by privacy laws
-- Dockerizable and trivially self-hostable or on [Fly.io](https://fly.io)

 ## Why not use ........?